car251290/Getabeer/README.md

 # Getabeer
-ReactNative getabeer for the lover of a beer on Friday
+ReactNative  for iOS and working for also bee available on Android , getabeer for the lover of a beer on Friday, you can look for the place where you can get a beer.

 ## Getting a beer